Dipti-24/RAG-CHATBOT-LLM/README.md

 1. Navigate to either the Test1 or Test2 folders.
 2. Run the following command in the cmd: `streamlit run new_main_chatbot.py` to experience the pre-trained chatbots.
 3. Find a `chroma.sqlite3` file in both directories, containing vectordb embeddings for specific articles.
-4. Sample conversations are available in the `sample.pdf`.

 ## Training Your Own Chatbot: